How Did Gilmore Girls Become About The Gilmore Boys?

 “Logan is for folx who heart fuckbois,” Kate adds.
 “IMHO they never gave Rory anyone right for her.
 Maybe her best option was naked guy [Marty] until he got all incel-y on her.”

-The debate has basically eclipsed all other conversations surrounding the show — EW’s announcement on Monday that the CW would be bringing back the 2016 Netflix revival Gilmore Girls: A Year In The Life leading up to Thanksgiving makes sure to note that the series sees the return of “yes, all three of Rory's boyfriends.”
+The debate has basically eclipsed all other conversations surrounding the show.
 The official Twitter TV account celebrated the pilot’s anniversary by sharing pictures of Dean, Jess, and Logan alongside the caption “It’s been 20 years.
 Make a choice.”
 Even TIME boasts a “definitive ranking of Rory’s hapless boyfriends.”

+This isn’t what show creator Amy Sherman-Palladino likely imagined when she created Gilmore Girls, a show centred around female relationships — namely, that of Lorelai and Rory, but also Lorelai and her mother Emily (Kelly Bishop); Rory and her best friend Lane (Keiko Agena); Rory and best-frenemy Paris (Liza Weil); Lorelai and her eccentric best friend Sookie (Melissa McCarthy).

 Advertisement